 Whenever I think of divorce attorneys (and I’ve had a few different ones– two were really good and one was awful) I still get stressed, annoyed and even a little bit angry because I feel like you pay pay pay and things move at a snail’s pace, and months and months—sometimes years go by and you’re thinking, “I can’t believe this is taking so long!”

-But the thing is, it’s not the attorneys.
+But the thing is, it’s not the attorneys fault.
 Because even if you have the best attorney on earth, the process takes time.
 It just does.
 Hearings take time to get and things can get delayed in court.
 For example, one of my hearings got moved twice—two months later because my judge had hip replacement surgery.

 2. Getting over the actual breakup.

 I can remember crying and crying and thinking, ‘When am I going to wake up and not cry?’ and then one day I did.
 But then I cried the next day.
 But, my crying every day became less and less frequent, until it didn’t happen anymore.
-BUT, I had to be patient because it took years.
+BUT, I had to be patient because it took months, even years.
 I hope that doesn’t make you feel hopeless because amidst the crying there are good days and good things.
 What I’m saying about the crying is, it is what it is but the frequency is continually reduced.

 3. Meeting someone new.